lainey1/lainey1/README.md

 💞️ I’m on the lookout for projects that blend my business acumen with my software engineering skills, aiming to create impactful solutions that drive innovation and efficiency.

-📫 Feel free to connect with me on LinkedIn: Lainey Pad
+📫 Feel free to connect with me on LinkedIn: [Lainey Paddock](https://www.linkedin.com/in/laineypad/)

 😄 Pronouns: she/her